As mentioned earlier, the calacs

 function is later called, just for processing SBC data, as part of acs2d

-, is used to determine the bias, gain, and read noise values for an observation, and for use in calculating error values (σCCD
+, is used to determine the bias (for certain subarrays only), gain, and read noise values for an observation, and for use in calculating error values (σCCD

 ) for the ERR array.
 The table columns are

 reference table uses these commanded values to determine an observation's physical readout characteristics that are written to the flt.fits

 calibration file.
 For instance, read noise values for each amplifier are populated in header keywords READNSEA